CloudsDocker/cloudsdocker.github.io/source/_posts/2016-06-10-Linux-Tips.md

 tag:
 - Linux
 ---
+# Check system resource
+execute `cat /proc/cpuinfo` and `free -m` to gain information about the server’s CPU and memory.

 # chmod
 From one to four octal digits
 Any omitted digits are assumed to be leading zeros.